- Your mind resists The Eternal Oath!

 “This means that everyone in this world is being actively monitored at all times.
 Everything they see or hear, and even their thoughts are subject to this monitoring!”
 He exclaimed.

-The simulated model of what would have happened had he not had his implants showed a secondary magical nervous system overlaying the original developing.
+The simulated model of what would have happened had he not had his implants showed a secondary magical nervous system growing over the original and overlaying it.

-It had access to every impulse of the original nervous system, and could be used to spy on the host.
+It had access to every impulse of the original nervous system and could be used to spy on the host, or even to emit signals, able to excite specific neural regions and perhaps to even remote-control the victim.

 A spell to trump all spells… He started pacing as he reached a final conclusion.

-The question was this: was this the work of a benign entity?
+His first question was: is it the work of a benign entity?

-He could see multiple stagnant progress bars moving yet again as he enunciated those discoveries.
-As he presented new theories, the bottlenecks in the AI’s reasoning were being overcome.
+He could see multiple stagnant progress bars moving yet again as he contemplated those questions, and as he presented new theories and conjectures, the bottlenecks in the AI’s reasoning were being overcome.
+Slowly, but surely.

 “AI, focus on the output aspect of the data interface.”
 He commanded as he started going over the data again.